EhsanMashhadi/ISSRE2023-BugSeverityPrediction/README.md

 1. `cd ISSRE2023-BugSeverityPrediction/data_gathering/issue_scraper`
 2. `python main.py`

-For below steps it can easier to use `gradlew`or simply open by IntelliJ IDEA to run java files
+For the below steps, it can be easier to use `gradlew`or simply open by IntelliJ IDEA to run Java files

 3. `cd ISSRE2023-BugSeverityPrediction/data_gathering/MetricsExtractor/src/main/java/software/ehsan/severityprediction/method_extractor`